Need a list of proven auto service marketing ideas to attract more leads and qualified customers into your shop?

 When someone googles for auto repair services like yours (or even for YOUR business directly), one of the first things Google shows from its search is your Google business listing (like the one above).

 Your Google listing can (and should) show pictures of your work plus all information googlers want to see right off the bat.
-This information gets pulled from data you enter in your Google My Business account.
+This information gets pulled from data you enter in your Google Business Profile account.

 So you need to make sure you have this data entered correctly, specifically: